SonyResearch/COALA/docs/en/introduction.md

 # Introduction

-COALA is a practical and vision federated learning (FL) platform, and a suite of benchmarks for practical FL scenarios, which we categorize into three levels: task, data, and model.
+COALA is a practical and vision-centric federated learning (FL) platform, and a suite of benchmarks for practical FL scenarios, which are categorized into three levels: task, data, and model.

 ![COALA Overview](_static/image/coala-overview.png)